cloudfoundry/docs-bosh/links.html.md

 By default links include network addresses on producer's default link network.
 The default link network is a network marked with `default: [gateway]`.
 Release job can consume a link over a different network.

-For example "web" release job will receive "data_db"'s network addresses on its "vip" network, instead of receiving network addresses from "private" network.
+For example "web" job will receive "data_db"'s network addresses on its "vip" network, instead of receiving network addresses from "private" network.

 ```yaml
 instance_groups: